A laceration is a tearing of body tissues, which can result from an external trauma or when there is a fracture, and the bone pierces the skin.

 Other Severe Lacerations

-Those who suffer a severe laceration in a car accident may need emergency care, hospitalization, surgery, and follow up care.
-If your injury is a result of another driver’s negligence, you should get in touch with a competent St. Louis auto accident attorney who can help recover compensation for your injuries.
+Those who suffer a severe laceration in a car accident may need emergency care, hospitalization, surgery, and follow-up care.
+If your injury results from another driver’s negligence, you should contact a competent St. Louis auto accident attorney who can help recover compensation for your injuries.